anderslatif/remarkableslides/README.md

 # Code slide

-There is support for multiple languages.
+There is support for syntax highlighting of multiple languages.

 Just specify the language after the three backticks.

 ---